 Top 10 Hikes in Capitol Reef National Park’s “Frontcountry”

-After spending four months as a seasonal interpretive volunteer at Capitol Reef National Park, I have completed a whopping 46 blog posts for Live and Let Hike about Capitol Reef, including 42 detailed descriptions of the park’s trails and routes. … Continue reading
+After spending four months as a seasonal interpretive volunteer at Capitol Reef National Park, I have completed a whopping 46 blog posts for Live and Let Hike about Capitol Reef, including 42 detailed descriptions of the park’s trails and routes.
+Alas, despite wishful thinking, your average visitor to Capitol Reef is not likely to research …

 Capitol Gorge Trail, including the Tanks (Capitol Reef National Park, UT)